 - The second role: Additionally, the CDS will lead the Department of Military Affairs (DoMA) dealing with the three services.

-- Gen. Rawat will enjoy the rank of Secretary within the DoD and his powers will be confined to only the revenue budget.
+- CDS will enjoy the rank of Secretary within the DoD and his powers will be confined to only the revenue budget.

-- However, he is vested with the authority in prioritising inter-service procurement decisions as Permanent Chairman-Chiefs of Staff Committee.
+- CDS is vested with the authority in prioritising inter-service procurement decisions as Permanent Chairman-Chiefs of Staff Committee.

 - The CDS as the PC-COSC would administer all tri-Services organisations including the Strategic Forces Command that function under the Nuclear Command Authority.

-- While the CDS does not enjoy any command authority, in his capacity as DoMA, he will wield control over issues governing promotions, travel, appointment to key posts, and overseas assignments.
+- While the CDS does not enjoy any command authority, in its capacity as DoMA, it will wield control over issues governing promotions, travel, appointments to key posts, and overseas assignments.